-- Reduce hydraulic heads in the Calvert Bluff, Simsboro and Hooper aquifers.
+- Reduce hydraulic heads in the Calvert Bluff, Simsboro and Hooper formations.

-- The reduced heads in the confined portions of these aquifers would cause water levels in wells to decline.
+- The reduced heads in the confined portions of these formations would cause water levels in wells to decline.

-- Reduced heads in the unconfined portion of the aquifers (recharge area) would cause dewatering of portions of the aquifers.
+- Reduced heads in the unconfined portion of the formations (recharge area) would cause dewatering of portions of the aquifers.

 - Reduce groundwater discharge to the Colorado River, thereby reducing the amount of water flowing in the river.

 Rice FINAL REPORT: Evaluation of LCRA’s Proposal to Pump 25,000 Acre-Feet per Year from the Simsboro Aquifer.

 Drawdown Maps from the Rice Report show that the GMA-12 GAM predicts impacts on the Calvert Bluff and Hooper formations as a result of LCRA’s proposed pumping of the Simsboro formation.

 Though the Lost Pines GCD, LCRA and other water marketers will tell you that pumping groundwater from the Simsboro formation will not impact the other formations in the Carrizo-Wilcox group of aquifers, the model that is required to be used by the State to predict the availability of groundwater (GAM) predicts that these other formations will be impacted.
 The GAM model uses the best science available (2 documents, 789 pages, 398 Figures, 78 Tables, and 26 Appendices) as the basis of its design and development.
 Nothing in nature is impermeable, so there’s leakage between the formations.
 ES’ analysis of GMA-12 water budgets demonstrates and quantifies the predicted communication between the aquifers in the Carrizo-Wilcox Group and between the aquifer and surface waters.